Heart’s Passion (contact me and download my Speaker Sheet)

 She is certified in the Myers-Briggs Type Indicator® and presents programs such as “Who Am I in the Work Environment” and she is certified in the Enneagram, a system of understanding nine different personality types.
 She is also a certified Newfield Network coach.

-With over twenty years of experience with finance professionals, and a former Vice President Private Banking, Sandra has instructed for over seventeen years at the University of Denver courses such as “Courage Leadership: Do You Demonstrate It or Are You Stuck?,” “Women Working with Courage: How to Claim, Apply and Rely on it at Work” and “Personality Models: An Introduction to the Enneagram: Nine Ways of Living and Working.”
+With over twenty-three years of experience with finance professionals, and a former Vice President Private Banking, Sandra has instructed for over twenty-three years at the University of Denver courses for CPAs such as “Courage Leadership: Do You Demonstrate It or Are You Stuck?,” “Women Working with Courage: How to Claim, Apply and Rely on it at Work” and “Personality Models: An Introduction to the Enneagram: Nine Ways of Living and Working.”
+She continues to teach CPE off campus under Dr. Mark Vogel, President CPE4U.

 Her favorite mantra: